Alicia Rhett

 Mary Alicia Rhett (February 1, 1915 – January 3, 2014) was an American actress and portrait painter who is best remembered for her role as India Wilkes in the 1939 epic film Gone with the Wind.
 At the time of her death, Rhett was one of the oldest surviving credited cast members of the movie.

-Early years
+Early life

-Rhett was born in 1915 at Savannah, Georgia to Isobel Murdoch, an immigrant from Liverpool, England, and Edmund M. Rhett, an American army officer and engineer based in Savannah.
-Her grandfather was Col. Alfred Moore Rhett, the commander of the 1st South Carolina Artillery for most of the civil war, and her great grandfather was Robert Barnwell Rhett, Alfred Rhett's father.
+Rhett was born on February 1 1915 in Savannah, Georgia, to Isobel Murdoch, an immigrant from Liverpool, England, and Edmund M. Rhett, an American army officer and engineer based in Savannah.
+Her grandfather was Col. Alfred Moore Rhett, the commander of the 1st South Carolina Artillery for most of the civil war, and her great-grandfather was Sen. Robert Barnwell Rhett, Alfred Rhett's father.
 After her father's death during World War I, Alicia and her mother moved to Charleston, South Carolina.
 Rhett became a theatre actress in Charleston.
 A newspaper article in 1939 quoted a Selznick International Pictures news release as saying that Rhett Butler's first name was chosen by Margaret Mitchell because "Since earliest Colonial days, the Rhett family has occupied a prominent position in the South generally, and, more particularly, in and around Charleston, S.C."

 Alicia Rhett graduated from Memminger High School in Charleston.